 These two braids look quite different from each other, but they are actually the same braid!
 We can see this by "pulling" and "stretching" the strings.
 Let's start by looking at the strings that connect the "A" dots and the "B" dots.
 Our goal is to make these strings look the same on each braid by pulling and stretching them.
 To do this, let's make the second braid look like the first.
 Note that the string connecting the "A" dots in the second braid lies on top of the string connecting the "D" dots, and lies below the string connecting the "C" dots.
 Because there is no intertwining or crossings between these strings, we can pull the string connecting the "A" dots towards the top of the braid; it will slide over the string connecting the "D" dots and slide underneath the string connecting the "C" dots.
 After doing this, we can see that the strings connecting the "A" dots and "B" dots are the same on each braid.
-Also, after doing this, we can see that the string connecting the "C" dots is the same on both braids, and similarly, the string connecting the "D" dots is the same on each braid.
+Also, after doing this, we can see that the string connecting the "D" dots is the same on each braid.
 Given this, the two braids are considered to be the same!
 Note that for the example on page 8, there is no way to pull and stretch the strings to make them the same on each braid; this is because pulling and stretching strings cannot undo or create crossings.